-Residual Effect Attribute Characteristic Overall Significance Rating Direction (positive, variable, negative) Magnitude (negligible, low, moderate, high) Duration (short, medium, long) Frequency (infrequent, intermittent, continuous) Geographic Extent (PDA, LSA, RSA, beyond regional) Reversibility (reversible, reversible with effort, irreversible) Probability (unlikely, moderate, likely) Significance (not significant, significant) Confidence (low, medium, high) Shipping - Propeller Wash Negative Low Medium Intermittent LSA Reversible Moderate Not significant High Site, Preparation, Construction, and Decommissioning Activities Negative Moderate Medium Intermittent LSA Reversible Moderate Not significant Medium Site Contact Water Negative Low Medium Infrequent PDA Reversible Moderate Not significant Medium Discharges Negative Moderate Medium Intermittent to Continuous LSA Reversible Likely Not significant High
+Residual Effect Attribute Characteristic Overall Significance Rating Direction (positive, variable, moderate, high) Magnitude (negligible, low, moderate, high) Duration (short, medium, long) Frequency (once, infrequent, frequent, continuous) Geographical Extent (PDA, LSA, RSA, beyond regional) Reversibility (reversible, reversible with effort, irreversible) Probability (unlikely, moderate, likely) Significance (not significant, significant) Confidence (low, medium, high) Sealift - Propeller Wash Negative Low Medium Infrequent LSA Reversible Moderate Not significant High Site, Preparation, Construction, and Decommissioning Activities Negative Moderate Medium Infrequent LSA Reversible Moderate Not significant Medium Site Contact Water Negative Low Medium Infrequent PDA Reversible Moderate Not significant Medium Discharges Negative Moderate Medium Frequent LSA Reversible Likely Not significant High

-The Hope Bay Development residual effects from Site Preparation, Construction, and Decommissioning are similar to the effects assessment for the Phase 2 residual effects.
-The disturbance of surfaces and the associated runoff from on-land construction and decommissioning can mobilize sediments that are transported in the marine environment by runoff.
+The Hope Bay Development residual effects from Site Preparation, Construction, and Decommissioning are similar to the effects assessment for the Madrid-Boston Project residual effects.
+The disturbance of surfaces and the associated runoff from on-land construction and decommissioning can mobilize sediments, which can be transported in the marine environment by runoff.
 A summary of the characterization and assessment of the residual effects of physical disturbances associated with site preparation, construction, and decommissioning is provided in Table 8.5-11.
 Site preparation, construction, and decommissioning activities associated with the Hope Bay Development are expected to interact with marine water quality as a result of on-land and in-water works.
-The Phase 2 Project includes the construction of a marine dock in Roberts Bay, and the Doris Project includes the installation of the Roberts Bay Discharge System (marine outfall pipeline and diffuser).
-The in-water works associated with the Doris Project are expected to be completed before construction associated with the Phase 2 Project begins in 2019, so there will be no temporal overlap in the in-water construction activities.
-There will also be no spatial overlap since the pipeline and diffuser are several hundred metres away from the marine dock location, and the geographic extent of any residual effects associated with each structure are expected to be highly localized.
+The Madrid-Boston Project includes the construction of a marine dock in Roberts Bay, and the Doris Project includes the installation of the Roberts Bay Discharge System (marine outfall pipeline and diffuser).
+The in-water works associated with the Doris Project are expected to be completed before construction associated with the Madrid-Boston Project begins in 2019, so there will be no temporal overlap in the in-water construction activities.
+There will also be no spatial overlap since the pipeline and diffuser are several hundred metres away from the marine dock location, and the geographical extent of any residual effects associated with each structure are expected to be highly localized.
 Furthermore, for both the marine dock and the Roberts Bay Discharge System, any localized changes in water quality are expected to return to baseline conditions shortly after construction and decommissioning activities are completed, as suspended sediments settle and the sediments are re-worked by natural physical processes such as waves, currents, and tides.
-Given that the in-water construction work associated with the Doris Project will not overlap temporally or spatially with the Phase 2 in-water work and all residual effects are expected to be reversible over the short-term, there are not expected to be any additive or cumulative effects of in-water construction on marine water quality in Roberts Bay.
+Given that the in-water construction work associated with the Doris Project will not overlap temporally or spatially with the in-water work associated with the Madrid-Boston Project and all residual effects are expected to be reversible over the short-term, there are not expected to be any additive or cumulative effects of in-water construction on marine water quality in Roberts Bay.

-However, decommissioning activities will occur throughout the Roberts Bay area, and will include both Phase 2 and Existing and Approved infrastructure.
-The residual effects to marine water quality from the Hope Bay Development decommissioning are expected to be similar in magnitude to the Phase 2 effects, but the spatial extent would extent to the LSA.
+However, decommissioning activities will occur throughout the Roberts Bay area, and will include both Madrid-Boston and existing and approved infrastructure.
+The residual effects to marine water quality from the Hope Bay Development decommissioning are expected to be similar in magnitude to the Madrid-Boston Project effects, but the spatial extent would extend to the LSA.

-Compared to the Phase 2 Project in isolation, the characterization of the residual effects of in-water works during site preparation, construction, and decommissioning associated with the complete Hope Bay Development differ in two ways:
+Compared to the Madrid-Boston Project in isolation, the characterization of the residual effects of in-water works during site preparation, construction, and decommissioning associated with the complete Hope Bay Development differ in two ways: